 The Division of Clinical Laboratory Science at The University of North Carolina at Chapel Hill offers a Bachelor’s Degree in Clinical Laboratory Science (CLS program) and a Master’s Degree in Clinical Laboratory Science.
-Students interested in the Master’s degree option can choose from the Molecular Diagnostic Science track (MDS graduate program) or the Medical Laboratory Science track (MLS graduate program).
+There is currently one available track in the Master’s Degree: the Medical Laboratory Science track (MLS graduate program).

 The CLS program prepares professionals who are competent in performing and interpreting a wide variety of laboratory tests used in health care and other settings, ensuring the quality and validity of results, and explaining the appropriate use and meaning of tests to other health care professionals.
 It is a two-year program covering the major areas of clinical laboratory science: hematology, hemostasis, microbiology, chemistry, immunohematology and immunology.
 In the first year of the program, students take lecture and laboratory courses emphasizing the principles and procedures involved in laboratory testing.
 The second year involves advanced coursework and clinical laboratory rotations in area hospitals.
 The CLS program culminates in a bachelor of science degree (BSCLS).